Carluke Parish Historical Society

-Inside you will find over 130 stories about the people of Carluke Parish and hundreds of photographs covering dozens of topicsSee our most recent stories sorted by date
+Inside you will find over 410 pages of stories about the people of Carluke Parish and hundreds of photographs covering dozens of topicsSee our most recent stories sorted by date

 Just a few samples of the images in our gallery.
-The timeline covers mostly Victorian and early 20th century through to the mid seventies with some unique glimpses of life in Carluke as we were hurled from the industrial revolution through two world wars and into the economic blight which changed our landscape, our shopping habits but we hope, not the nature of Carluke folk
+The timeline covers mostly Victorian and early 20th century through to the mid seventies with some unique glimpses of life in Carluke as we were hurled from the industrial revolution through two world wars and into the economic blight which changed our landscape and our shopping habits, but we hope, not the nature of Carluke folk

 You can find poignant tales, humourous anecdotes and via our publications, images and words to keep or send to your friends.